Frp Holdings Ord - Asset Resilience Ratio

 Asset Resilience Ratio Trend (2003–2022)

 This chart shows how Frp Holdings Ord's Asset Resilience Ratio has changed over time.
-See FRPH net asset value for net asset value and shareholders' equity analysis.
+See net asset quality index of Frp Holdings Ord to measure how much of total assets are equity-financed.

 Liquid Assets Composition Over Time